EMG Signal Classification Using Reflection Coefficients and Extreme Value Machine: Extreme Value Machine

 In EVM, the key factor is to define decision boundary based on probabilistic distribution of each class based on the extreme vector of corresponding class.
 The extreme vectors are commonly the points that determine the decision boundary of each class in a compact probabilistic form.
 The Weibull distribution is often used to compute the radial probability of inclusion of point considering the neighbor ones.
 In fact, the aim of EVM is to select distributions of each class by extreme vectors and compact these probability distributions such that the decision boundary of classes could be determined.
 A Weibull distribution is fitted on margin distance of each extreme vector.
 Therefore, this distribution enables us to arrive to the decision boundary of each class could be defined with respect to its extreme vectors.
 Given a point to EVM, the probability of sample inclusion for the extreme vector of each class is calculated.
 If the inclusion probability of the sample point is more than a predefined threshold, the point is assigned to that class.
 For each point of the dataset like $x_i$, the prediction for each class is calculated by:

-where $x$ is feature of input, $W_{l,k}(x)$ is probability density function of Weibull for $k$th of extreme vector of class $l$, $\xi$ is shape parameter of Weibull probability density functionm, $\mu$ is shift parameter of Weibull probability density functionm, and $\sigma$ is scale parameter of Weibull probability density functionm .
-In this paper, we used the Python (Pytorch) GPU accelerated EVM library of paper \cite{jafarzadeh2021automatic} is available in GitHub repository \cite{EVM_library}.
+where $x$ is feature of input, $W_{l,k}(x)$ is probability density function of Weibull for $k$th of extreme vector of class $l$, $\xi$ is shape parameter of Weibull probability density functionm, $\mu$ is shift parameter of Weibull probability density functionm, and $\sigma$ is scale parameter of Weibull probability density function.
+Operation complexity of EVM is discussed in~\cite{Rudd_EVM}.
+This classifier is hardware friendly and can run effectively on embedded system platform~\cite{Jaafarzade_END_TO_End}.
+We used the Python (Pytorch) GPU accelerated EVM library of paper \cite{jafarzadeh2021automatic} available in GitHub repository \cite{EVM_library}.